Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] A video transcoding pipeline running on EC2 using SQS to distribute tasks and Auto Scaling to adjust the number of nodes depending on the length of the queue.
 EBS volumes to host videos and EBS snapshots to incrementally backup original files after a few days.
 CloudFront to serve HLS transcoded videos from EC2.
 - [x] Elastic Transcoder to transcode original high-resolution MP4 videos to HL.
 - [ ] EBS volumes to host videos and EBS snapshots to incrementally backup original files after a few days.
 CloudFront to serve HLS transcoded videos from EC2.
-- [ ] Elastic Transcoder to transcode original high-resolution MP4 videos to HL.
 - [ ] Amazon S3 to host videos with Lifecycle Management to archive original files to Glacier after a few days.
 CloudFront to serve HLStranscoded videos from S3.
 - [ ] A video transcoding pipeline running on EC2 using SQS to distribute tasks and Auto Scaling to adjust the number of nodes depending on the length of the queue.
 S3 to host videos with Lifecycle Management to archive all files to Glacier after a few days.
 CloudFront to serve HLS transcoded videos from Glacier.